 Equipment

-There's only 1 thing you technically need for this recipe:
+There's only 1 thing you technically need for this air fryer recipe:

 - Air Fryer: You can use whatever kind of air fryer you have.
 I personally have this toaster oven/tray style air fryer but the classic basket style air fryers will give you the exact same results.